-UPDATE 1-EU takes action on 'too-big-to-fail' risks in financial clearing
+UPDATE 2-EU takes action on 'too-big-to-fail' risks in financial clearing

 In a major regulatory shift, EU governments agreed a clear procedure to address clearing house failures, putting a higher financial burden on them and reducing costs for banks and other clients, which are known as “clearing members”.

-The industry’s European trade association, EACH, said the rules would increase financial stability, but urged higher contributions from banks to make sure taxpayers would not be required to foot the bill.
-They also warned about the impact on clearers from the additional contributions required by the rules.
+The industry’s European trade association, EACH, said the rules would increase financial stability, but warned about the impact on clearers from the additional contributions required.

 Under the draft deal, clearing houses should use their own resources to cover losses “before resorting to other recovery measures requiring financial contributions from clearing members.”